Rossy de Palma

 Rosa Elena García Echave (born 16 September 1964), known professionally as Rossy de Palma, is a Spanish actress and model.
 She is well known for her roles in films by Pedro Almodóvar such as Law of Desire, Women on the Verge of a Nervous Breakdown, Kika, The Flower of My Secret, Julieta, and Parallel Mothers.

-Life and Career
+Life and career

-Born in Palma de Mallorca, and her father was a mason from Asturias.
-In the 1980s, during the Movida cultural movement she moved to Madrid.
+Born in Palma de Mallorca, her parents are from Avilés, Asturias where she spent summers in her childhood.
+One of her nephews is TPA journalist Giuseppe Montoto.
+In the 1980s, during the Movida cultural movement, she moved to Madrid.